seamap3d/storyboard-app/README.md

-# Gritty Storyboard App
+# ApeOnAWhale Storyboard (alpha01)

 A single-file HTML storyboard application for filmmakers and visual storytellers.
-Create, organize, and visualize your shots with image uploads, character consistency tracking, and script breakdown features.
+Create, organize, and visualize your shots with image uploads, character consistency tracking, and automated PDF script breakdowns.

 ## ✨ Features

 - **Visual Storyboarding**: Upload images for each shot with 16:9 aspect ratio frames
 - **Character Bible**: Maintain character consistency across shots
-- **Script Breakdown**: Auto-parse scripts to create initial shot list
+- **PDF Script Breakdown**: Upload screenplays as PDFs and generate shot cards automatically
 - **Drag & Drop Reordering**: Easily reorganize your shots
 - **Image Management**: Upload, display, and remove reference images for each shot
 - **Export/Import**: Save and load projects as JSON files (including images)